International Year of Light and Light-Based Technologies

 from 25° (ISO 250).

-Such minute details are needed only for programmers of photography-oriented
+Such minute details are needed only for programmers of photography-related

-software, who must properly display traditional values while working
+software, who must properly display traditional indications while working

 (2015-05-15) Photographic film sensitivity and grain size.